Manish172-hub/kubernetisProject/README.md

 # kubernetisProject

-#check the connebatiner is running or no
+#check the container is running or no

 docker ps -a  --check for actively running conatiner